About the course

 All applicants will normally be interviewed.
-Telephone or Skype interviews will be offered to students living overseas or at a considerable distance.
+Telephone or Microsoft Teams interviews will be offered to students living overseas or at a considerable distance.

 Interviews will be conducted by two members of the course team.
 The interview will focus on your reasons for wishing to progress to master's study, the essays submitted with your application and your proposed research project.

 Your application will be assessed purely on your proven and potential academic excellence and other entry requirements published under that heading.